CodePurble/sap/README.md

-# SAP-1 Computer in Verilog HDL
+# RTL-to-GDSII for the SAP-1 Computer

 This design is GDSII ready (although there are a few `MAX_FANOUT` violations to sort out) using the [SkyWater 130nm